specify the domain you want to use for your local development

 }

-The Svelte Dockerfile
+The Svelte Dockerfile, at ./webui/Dockerfile:

 # Rollup server